Mid-Anglia Radio: History

 In March/April 1994 Mid-Anglia Radio PLC was sold to Swindon based GWR Group, (now Global Radio) for £3.5M.
 It was said that Mid-Anglia Radio had made a loss of £12,186 for the year ending 30 September 1993.

 After the GWR Group bought the Mid-Anglia Radio group of stations, a couple of stations were renamed.
-WGMS became Classic Gold 1332, which is now part of the Gold network, and CN-FM 103 became Q103.
+WGMS became Classic Gold 1332, and CN-FM 103 became Q103.

+In 1997, KL.FM was sold to Dawe Media, moving from there into the UKRD Group in 1999 and via that group to Bauer in 2019: since September 2020 the station has been part of the Greatest Hits Radio network.

+Classic Gold 1332 became part of the Gold network in 2007 and Smooth Radio in 2014, reverting to Gold in 2019 when Connect FM was absorbed into Smooth East Midlands.
+All programming is now fed from London, with localised news and advertising.

+Global retained ownership of Hereward Radio and Q103; in 2009 the stations were rebranded as Heart services, and as of 2019 these transmit as part of Heart East with a regional afternoon programme (from Milton Keynes), network programming at other times, and localised news and advertising for each licensed area.